How to Sell Ticketmaster Tickets on StubHub (2026 Guide)

 Ticketmaster updated its account policies in August 2025, requiring each account to be linked to a unique individual.
 They also shut down TradeDesk and started requiring Social Security numbers for high-volume brokers.
 Casual sellers aren’t affected.

 Can’t transfer your tickets?
-You might still be able to resell them through Ticketmaster’s own resale marketplace.
-That option shows up as a Sell button (separate from Transfer) in your account.
+You might still be able to resell them through Ticketmaster’s own resale marketplace, which is the official in-app resale option.
+That choice shows up as a Sell button (separate from Transfer) in your account.

 #How to List Your Tickets on StubHub